Supreme Court Administrative Offices

 The Supreme Court of Ohio, acting through the Chief Justice and the Justices of the court, possesses constitutional and statutory authority to exercise general powers of superintendence over the courts of the state.
 This includes responsibility for providing leadership for the judicial branch of Ohio government.
 The administrative staff of the Supreme Court supports these efforts by performing numerous administrative functions.

-The administrative operation of the court consists of eight divisions including the Administrative Division, the Clerk's Division, the Legal Resources Division, the Attorney Services Division, the Judicial & Education Services Division, the Court Services Division, the Information Technology Division, and the Facilities Management Division.
-This divisional structure became effective on July 1, 2005.
+The administrative operation of the court consists of five divisions including the Administrative Division, the Administrative Division - Operations, the Administrative Division - Legal Services, the Financial Division, and the Legal Division.
+This divisional structure became effective on May 27, 2025.

 The Office of the Administrative Director also assists in the development of emerging issues, including providing staff support for special projects, initiatives, and task forces.
 The office also develops and maintains relationships with the General Assembly, and monitors legislative activity on matters of interest to the court and the judicial branch.